suijingfeng/vkOpenArena/README.md

 See ioq3 rendergl2 readme.

-In my test( See the benchmark blow), It(vulkan backend) run faster in newer hardware, may run slower than opengl1. for example my notebook(i5 5200U, Gforce 840M), but this notebook have a 1366x768 resolutions with ubuntu 16.04 installed, other computer is 1920x1080.
+In my test( See the benchmark blow), The vulkan-based backend run faster on newer hardware, however it may run slower than opengl1 on older harware.
+For example my notebook(i5 5200U, Gforce 840M), but this notebook have a 1366x768 resolutions with ubuntu 16.04 installed, other computer is 1920x1080.
 I'm now curious about whether it is accurate or meaningful, there are many factors, such as the monitor's resolutions, the driver version, operate system and library etc. which one is major factor?
 You are